paulosuzart/paulosuzart.github.io/_posts/2018-04-19-exploring-optional-types-in-java8.md

 *Look, both algorithms could be implemented without Optional, and both could be implemented in a different way even using Optional.
 But I found this way enough for the purpose.
 For another version of the implementation, please refer to the Appendix of this post*

-# Things I didn't like in any of the algorithms
+# Things I didn't like in the sippets above

 In the depth first algo we saw a `null` there.
 Although it is there, it is contained and will not leak to cause a NPE elsewhere.

 This is required because `Optional#orElse` can only take a value of Node out of `Optional` context, this means that if you couldn't find the searched node on any side (left, right) you must to provide the empty version of your node, which is null (see the `Optional.ofNullable` there).

 In the breadth first algo there is something similar going one, we don't have a explicit `null` but we have the ugly `ifPresent`, a mutable `List<Node>` and a `for` loop.
 There is nothing precisely wrong with neither, but if we can improve, let's improve.